fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 ```

 Pay close attention to the resulting condition, and notice that if a
-whitelisted investor buys token before the crowdsale has ended, she will be
+whitelisted investor buys tokens before the crowdsale has ended, she will be
 able to bypass the hard cap, and buy as many tokens as she wants.

+That's not good.
 Let's fix it, just by swapping the order on
-`contract PreSaleWithCapCrowdsale is CappedCrowdsale, PreSaleWhitelistedCrowdsale`.
+`contract PreSaleWithCapCrowdsale is CappedCrowdsale, PreSaleWhitelistedCrowdsale`,
 which will give us the linearization
 `PreSaleWithCapCrowdsale`→ `CappedCrowdsale`→ `PreSaleWhitelistedCrowdsale`→ `Crowdsale`,
 and the `validate` condition will be:

 ```